 As a last step, shave off some of the longer sisal strands with scissors to neaten it up.

-This one could be adapted for Christmas; you could hang one on the tree for each family member!
+Adapt this project for Christmas; hang one on the tree for each family member!